-The Group measures its leasehold land and buildings classified as property, plant and equipment, investment properties, financial assets at fair value through profit or loss and derivative component of convertible bonds at fair value at the end of each reporting period.
+The Group measures its leasehold land and buildings classified as property, plant and equipment, investment properties and financial assets at fair value through profit or loss at the end of each reporting period.
 Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
-The fair value measurement is based on the presumption that the transaction to sell the asset or transfer the liability takes place either in the principal market for the asset or liability, or in the absence of a principal market, in the most advantageous market for the asset or liability.
-The principal or the most advantageous market must be accessible by the Group.
-The fair value of an asset or a liability is measured using the assumptions that market participants would use when pricing the asset or liability, assuming that market participants act in their economic best interest.
+The fair value measurement is based on the presumption that the transaction to sell the asset or transfer the liability takes place either in the principal market for the asset or liability, or in the absence of a principal market, in the most advantageous market for the asset or a liability is measured using the assumptions that market participants would use when pricing the asset or liability, assuming that market participants act in their economic best interest.